yashvinj/SpotifyMusicRecommenderSystem/README.md

 model building and analysis for popularity classification and genre classification.
 This 3000 song subset now has each genre equally represented.

+The feature selection method we used for this problem was recursive feature elimination (RFE).
+It is a backwards selection method that functions by recursively removing features and building models on those that remain.
+It uses the cross-validated model accuracy to identify which combination of features contribute the most to predicting the target attribute.Here, the RFE procedure suggests that using the top 7 features in the dataset.

 ## Results
 1. Popularity classification: Random forest, ~76% accurate
 2. Genre classification: Random forest, ~95% accurate